Autoencoder-assisted study of directed percolation with spatial long-range interactions: Conclusion

 \section{Conclusion}

-In this paper, we study (1+1)-dimensional DP models with power-law distributed spatial long-range interactions using self-coding and MC methods.
-The study includes the determination of critical points under a series of hyperparameters ${\beta}$ and the measurement of some critical exponents, and attempts to compare with field theory reference results, our conclusions are as follows.
+We studied the (1+1)-dimensional DP model with power-law distributed spatial long-range interactions using stacked autoencoders and MC methods.
+By varying the hyperparameter $\beta$, we determined the system's critical points and measured several critical exponents.

-First we design the spatial long-range interaction DP evolution program based on power-law random wandering steps.
-According to the results of the cluster diagrams, the spatial long-range interaction changes the ordered structure of the system, leading to enhanced fluctuation effects and thus changing the upper critical dimension.
-After that we identify the critical points of the system under the control of the hyperparameter ${\beta}$ using stacked self-coding, an unsupervised learning method.
-According to the one-dimensional coding results of stacked self-coding.
-We find that the maximum or minimum value in the extreme value of the curve derivative can well characterize the location where the critical point is located.
-And we statistically obtain the decaying form of the particle density of the system at the critical point, and based on the goodness of fit $R^2=0.9986,0.9962$, we believe that this method of determining the critical point has a high degree of confidence.
-We measured the change in the critical point at a range of ${\beta}$ values, and the results are shown in Figure \ref{f_10} and Table \ref{table6}.
-It can be conjectured that the critical point $P_c$ parameter ${\beta}$ varies continuously in levy-like spatially long-range interacting DP systems.
+First, we designed a spatial long-range interaction DP evolution program based on the power-law random walk steps.
+The results of the cluster diagram indicate that spatial long-range interactions alter the ordered structure of the system, enhancing the influence of fluctuations and thereby modifying the upper critical dimension of the model.
+Using a SAE, we identified the critical points of the system controlled by the hyperparameter $\beta$.
+Utilizing the one-dimensional encoding results from the stacked autoencoder, our analysis revealed that the extrema, both maxima and minima, of the derivative of the curve serve as effective indicators for identifying critical points.
+Furthermore, we performed a statistical examination of the decay behavior of the particle density in proximity to the critical point.
+Through a comparative assessment of the variations in particle density across different transition probabilities, alongside an evaluation of their goodness of fit, we substantiated the robustness of this methodology in accurately pinpointing critical points.
+Subsequently, we record the variations in critical points of the system corresponding to different $\beta$ values, as shown in Figure \ref{f_7}(a) and Table \ref{table6_1}.
+We infer that in the DP system with such spatial long-range interactions, the critical point $P_c$ undergoes continuous changes with the parameter $\beta$.